c1tr0n75/VoxelPathFinder/README.md

 ## Acknowledgements

+- This project was developed with the assistance of **Claude Code by Anthropic**.
-- Inspired by research in 3D path planning and neural networks, made with the help of Claude by Anthropic.
+- Inspired by research in 3D path planning and neural networks, and made possible by the Blender 3D community.
 - Thanks to all contributors and open-source libraries used in this project.